If you want to improve your overall level of English for a specific goal, the ESE Academic Year Course is the right course for you.

 Two Attractive Destinations

 Why not combine 12 weeks of Academic Year course in Malta with a few weeks at our sister school English in York in the UK?
-You can choose to follow a few weeks to General English either before or after your course in Malta.
+You can choose to follow a few weeks to General English either before or after your Academic Year course.
 In this way you will benefit from studying in two attractive destinations in Europe.
 Visit www.english-in-york.co.uk for more informations about our school in York.

 Just a two-hour train ride away from London, York is one of England’s most beautiful historic and famous cities.
 It was recently voted the European Tourism City of the Year and it ranked the 4th safest city in the UK in the Complete University Guide’s ‘How Safe is Your City?’ ranking.
 York is now a thriving student city attracting over 25,000 multinational students every year.